 Needles Highway and the Badlands.
 To see these natural works of art is awe-inspiring.
 Rock formations rising into the sky.
 Colorful striped land masses that dip down into valleys.
 I tried to wrap my head around just how big God truly is, but I am sure I only just begun to comprehend His power.
-I thought of Pope Francis’ message in Laudato Si’, where he talks about various species in nature, and how by their very existence, they give glory to God … And how they encourage us to do the same.

 Through the greatness and the beauty of creatures one comes to know by analogy their maker.”
 (Wisdom 13:5)

 Shaved Ice.
 I discovered this treat, after our visit to Mount Rushmore.
 The kids got ice cream, and I knew that would be a trigger food for me, still being on the Whole30.
 Obviously, shaved ice is totally off plan, but it was my one splurge and something I can’t get at home.
 After I had it, I went right back to eating the way I have been this month.
 But let me tell you, shaved ice is awesome!